Mae Yanang

-Mae Yanang (Thai: แม่ย่านาง; Lao: (ພະ)ແມ່ຍ່ານາງ; Khmer: ព្រះម៉ែជំនាងទូក) is a ghost guarding boats and various vehicles in Thai, Cambodian, and Laotian cultures.
+Mae Yanang (Thai: แม่ย่านาง; Lao: (ພະ)ແມ່ຍ່ານາງ; Khmer: ព្រះម៉ែជំនាងទូក) is a spirit guarding boats and various vehicles in Thai, Cambodian, and Laotian cultures.
 They wear traditional clothes of each respective culture.
 The tradition of worshipping Mae Yanang comes from the worshipping of female deities such as Mae Phosop and Nang Kwak, which may be derived from the worship of Mazu in Chinese folk religion.

 Origins

-In the past, very large logs were used for processing boats and various vehicles, the majority of which from Takhian wood, which is tough and difficult to decay.
+In the past, large logs were used for processing boats and various vehicles, mostly from Takhian wood, which is difficult to decay.
 And in this special tree, according to the spirit religion and spiritualism, there is a horde of angels.
-When it was dug into a boat, Nang Takhian had to be invited to protect the boat and the ship's owner by standing at the bow of the boat, forbidding anyone to step on it.
-Then, there is an offering of a garland or a red cloth tied to the bow of the boat and there is a ceremony to pay homage according to the spirit religion.
+When it was dug into a boat, Nang Takhian had to be invited to protect the boat and the ship's owner by standing at the boat's bow, forbidding anyone to step on it.
+Then, there is an offering of a garland, or a red cloth tied to the bow of the boat and there is a ceremony to pay homage to the spirit religion.

-Later, there are people who believe that Mae Yanang is sacred and protects other vehicles as well, such as cars, planes, etc. Assuming that the steering wheel is the dwelling place of Mae Yanang, the way of worship is usually tied and hung with a tricolor cloth and a garland.
+Later, some people believed Mae Yanang was sacred and protected other vehicles, such as cars and planes.
+Assuming that the steering wheel is the dwelling place of Mae Yanang, the way of worship is usually tied and hung with a tricolor cloth and a garland.